Constitution of East Germany: States

 The chamber will elect a Presidium, consisting of the President, the deputies, and associate members.
 The President shall convene the chamber whenever it is necessary, or when one fifth of the members wish to.

 The meetings of the chamber will be open to the public, certain agenda topics may necessitate exclusion of the public.
 All decisions will be decided by majority vote, unless the constitution declares otherwise.

 The Länderkammer may introduce legislation to the Volkskammer and may reject legislation from the Volkskammer.
 The Volkskammer and Länderkammer may present their opinion to the other chamber.

+Despite the abolition of the States in 1952, the Constitution continued to provide for a division of powers between a Federal and State government up until its formal repeal.

 1968 constitution

 At the Seventh Party Congress of the SED in April 1967, Ulbricht called for a new constitution, declaring that the existing constitution no longer accorded "with the relations of socialist society and the present level of historical development".
 A new constitution was needed to conform with the Marxist–Leninist belief in the progression of history and the role of the working class led by the SED.
 The new constitution would also reflect the role of the state as the party's main instrument in achieving the goal of a socialist and eventually communist society.
 A commission in the Volkskammer was tasked in December 1967 to draft a new constitution.
 Two months later the commission produced a document, which, after "public debate", was submitted to a plebiscite on April 6, 1968.
 Approved by a 94.5 percent margin, the new Constitution went into effect three days later on 9 April 1968.

 While the 1949 constitution was at least superficially a liberal democratic document, the 1968 constitution was a fully Communist document.
 Modeled closely on the 1936 Soviet Constitution, it integrated all the constitutional changes that had taken place since 1949 into a new "socialist" framework, but it reduced certain rights provided in the earlier version.
 Article 1 of the 1968 constitution began with the words, "The German Democratic Republic is a socialist state of the German nation.
 It is the political organization of the workers in the cities and in the countryside, who jointly under the leadership of the working class and their Marxist-Leninist party will realize Socialism."

 While the old document made no mention of the SED, Article 1 of the new constitution unequivocally declared that "the leadership of the state is to be exercised through the working class and its Marxist-Leninist party"—the SED.
 The 1949 constitution had declared Germany a "democratic republic", whereas the new one described East Germany as a "socialist state of the German nation".
 Under the old constitution, power derived from "the people", while Article 2 of the new Constitution stated that power emanated from "the worker in city and country".

 Significant changes introduced into the 1968 document included: